Zero-Tang/NoirVisor/README.md

 # Development Status
 Project NoirVisor is now focused on developping hypervisor for AMD-V.
-A branch has been created for developping the hypervisor for Intel VT-x.
+This branch is for developping the hypervisor for Intel VT-x.
+For AMD-V, go to the master branch.

 # License
 All the codes with NoirVisor are licensed under MIT License.